Panzerschrek/U-00DC-Sprache/source/docs/en/string_literals.rst

 ******************

 Unlike in C, C++ and other languages string literals in Ü are NOT terminating with zero.
-If terminating zero is required, for C code interaction for example, it may be explicitely specified via ``\0`` at the literal end.
+If terminating zero is required, for C code interaction for example, it may be explicitly specified via ``\0`` at the literal end.

 .. code-block:: u_spr